Posted on Leave a comment

 Unwilling to let you meet the parents or see the facility

 You should be able to see the dam and understand the environment your puppy was raised in.
-Breeders who deflect these requests have something to hide about their conditions or their dogs.
+Breeders who deflect these requests have something to hide.

 No show involvement or community accountability

-Breeders active in AKC conformation have their breeding decisions evaluated publicly against the breed standard.
-Understanding expected temperament first helps you evaluate any breeder’s claims.
-Read Are Akitas Aggressive? for an honest assessment.
+Read Are Akitas Aggressive? for an honest temperament assessment.
 Breeders with no show involvement have no external accountability and no external standard to meet.

 Responsible Breeder vs Backyard Breeder: Side by Side